 Interesting question.
 As I look at the word 'church' in the scriptures I see it is used in different ways, but the problem begins by making the statement that the 'church is true' when He tells us it is only His church if they are built upon the works of the Father, otherwise it is not His church.
 This confusion comes, I believe, by focusing on the organization as the 'true' church.
 But by asking the question is the organization true? we can begin to see that His church is not the organization.
 In fact in D&C 10:67 we read that "whosoever repenteth and cometh unto me, the same is my church.
 Whosoever declareth more or less than this, the same is not of me, but is against me, therefore he is not of my church."
 President Benson addressed this once and said that membership in the Church of Jesus Christ of Latter-day Saints is not the same as being of His church and he quoted D&C 10:67.
 So we again come back to repentance.

 The purpose of the organized church is to bring us to Christ and in all things, except teaching, we do a fair job of getting people started on the right path.
-We just don't do a good job of keeping them there because we teach and allow to be taught the watered- down word of God.
+We just don't do a good job of keeping them there because we teach and allow to be taught a watered- down version of the word of God.
 We have the authority and the ordinances, the organization, policies, but we just do not nourish by the word of God (Moroni 6:4).
 We substitute inspirational talks for the Word of God.
 Isaiah says we (Ephraim) water down His words so that they are no longer nourishing.
 So when Moroni asks why have we transfigured the word of God, he is telling us why he sees what he sees.

-The emphasis on His words cannot be overstated.
-It is through His words that we obtain faith in Christ.
-It is through His words that we learn of our condition and the necessity of the atonement.
-It is through His words that we get in the strait and narrow path and it is through His words that we continue in that path.
-The only truth is His word.
 Look at 3 Nephi 27:13-21 where Christ defines His Gospel, and tells us that all will stand before Him to be judged of our works.
 He then offers an alternative to God's Justice and that is to be found guiltless at that day because of His goodness and mercy.
 After reminding us of what happens as a result of His Justice, He explains why He gave us the commandments to repent, be baptized by water and by fire, and to endure in repentance to the end--so that we can obtain His mercy and be of His Church.
 By the way, only His definition of His Gospel is true--His words--not our version of what we think His gospel is.

 This statement by Hugh Nibley makes it even clearer: "While the Church has been under condemnation from time to time, the gospel has never been.
 They are not the same thing.
 The one is the truth; the other, an organization to foster that truth.
 Is the organization free to adjust and control the truth?
 Can it decide on the basis of public relations what would be most appropriate for what audience and for what occasion?
 Can it substitute its individual opinions for the truth?
 Does any organization through its officers have that discretion?"
 I would add, can it/they willfully, or even ignorantly, transfigure His word?